-- 1. Earned Baccalaureate Degree from an accredited institution. - 2.
+- 1. Earned Baccalaureate Degree, graduate degree, or equivalent from an accredited institution. - 2.
 Successful completion of all foundational course work (see above for specific foundational course work).

 Applicants must comply with all admission requirements listed above.
 The Graduate Admission Committee will review the applicant's file and determine an admission decision upon completion and submission of the following required credentials: